dmoisset/battleship-dojo/README.md

     # Check if there was a hit or a miss
 ```

-Again, only a new line goes here.
+Again, only a new line was added here, in place of all the code that we removed and placed inside the function.

+If you run the program now, it should work exactly like the one before, but it's now simpler and shorter.
+This is something that programmers do a lot and has a name: "refactoring".
+When refactoring, you take a program and change so it does the same, but in a better, simpler way.
+This makes it easier to add futures later on.

 ## Functions make it easier to improve the code

 Now that the location asking code is a function, we can add improvements and fixes to it, and it will benefit all the parts of the code that use it.

+For example, have you noticed that if the user enters an invalid row or column (like "Z 200") the program crashes?
+It would be nice to fix this, sometimes people shift their fingers a bit and press the wrong key.
 We'll make sure that the row and column are valid values, by asking for them again if the player made a mistake.
 Note that we use a while loop, so if the player makes several mistakes in a row he will be asked repeatedly until entering a correct value:

 Rewrite the function as: